readium/ts-toolkit/navigator/docs/audio/CustomizingListeners.md

 - `contextMenu`: fires when a right-click context menu is blocked (requires `contentProtection.disableContextMenu`).
 See [Content Protection](./ContentProtection.md).
 - `contentProtection`: fires when a content protection event occurs (automation detected, dev tools opened, drag/drop blocked, etc.).
 See [Content Protection](./ContentProtection.md).
 - `peripheral`: fires when a configured keyboard peripheral shortcut is triggered.
 See [Keyboard Peripherals](./KeyboardPeripherals.md).
-- `remotePlaybackStateChanged`: fires when the Remote Playback connection state changes (optional).
+- `remotePlaybackStateChanged`: fires when the Remote Playback connection state changes.
 See [Remote Playback](./RemotePlayback.md).

-All listeners except `timelineItemChanged` and `remotePlaybackStateChanged` are required.
-Your listeners object must implement every required callback:
+All listeners are required.
+Your listeners object must implement every callback:

 ```js
 const listeners: AudioNavigatorListeners = {